Blog/Comparison

 Welltory operates on a freemium model.
 The free tier gives you basic HRV measurements and scores.
 Premium (approximately $9.99/month or $59.99-79.99/year) unlocks detailed analytics, correlations, historical trends, and integrations.
 Welltory requires an account and processes data on cloud servers located in the US.

 Incredible is entirely free with no premium tier.
 Every feature is available to every user.
-No account, no cloud processing, no ads.
+No account, no server-side health processing, no ads.
 A voluntary tip jar exists, but nothing is locked behind it.

 The privacy difference is substantial.
-Incredible never sees your health data -- it's processed on your device and stays there.
+Incredible processes Apple Health data on-device for insights and does not require an account.
 Welltory requires an account, syncs to US-based cloud servers, and processes your data server-side.
 For users who care about health data privacy, this is a meaningful distinction.
 Welltory's claimed 16M+ user count is a company-stated figure, not independently verified -- worth noting when evaluating any privacy tradeoffs with a large user base.

 Who Should Choose What

-Choose Incredible if you have an Apple Watch and want a unified system where your training, recovery, and fitness data all inform each other.
-Especially if you strength train, where the muscle group recovery tracking changes the quality of your readiness insights.
-Also if privacy and cost matter to you -- free and fully on-device is hard to beat.
+Choose Incredible if you have an Apple Watch and want recorded cardio and strength training connected to Fitness and daily context from sleep and vitals.
+Also if privacy and cost matter to you -- free, no account, and on-device Apple Health processing is hard to beat.

 Choose Welltory if you don't have an Apple Watch and want HRV tracking from your phone camera.
 Or if you use Android.
 Or if you use Samsung Watch, Garmin, or Fitbit as your primary wearable.
 Or if you want a single hub that correlates data from multiple devices and platforms -- Welltory's integration breadth serves a different audience than Incredible targets.
 If you're fascinated by HRV science and want frequency-domain breakdowns and correlation analysis, Welltory goes deeper on that specific metric than almost any consumer app.